junxit/us-congress-bills-117/bill.md

   - **(3)** create and adopt an official, uniform symbol or device to mark the Trail Route;
   - **(4)** issue guidelines for the use of the symbol or device adopted under paragraph (3); and
   - **(5)** if deemed appropriate by the Secretary, authorize signage on lands managed by the General Services Administration or the National Park Service in the District of Columbia and its environs, without regard to the requirements of the Commemorative Works Act (40 U.S.C.
 8901).
-- **(e)** *Cooperative agreements and memoranda of understanding* To ensure effective coordination of the Federal and non-Federal properties along the Trail Route, the Secretary may enter into agreements with, and provide technical and financial assistance to, other Federal agencies, the State, localities, regional governmental bodies, and private entities.
+- **(e)** *Agreements* To ensure effective coordination of the Federal and non-Federal properties along the Trail Route, the Secretary may enter into agreements with, and provide technical and financial assistance to, other Federal agencies, the State, localities, regional governmental bodies, and private entities.